-This 2 days in Athens Itinerary includes my personal experience when visiting this city so it gives you and idea how to avoid crowds, where to eat or what not to do.
+This 2 days in Athens Itinerary includes my personal experience when visiting this city so it gives you an idea of how to avoid crowds, where to eat, or what not to do.

 What to do in Athens in 48 hours

 No matter what you do, I hope you have a good time exploring Athens in 2 days.
-I hope this post helps you plan your trip in Athens as well as give you some tips on where to eat or what travel tickets to buy.
+I hope this post helps you plan your trip to Athens as well as gives you some tips on where to eat or what travel tickets to buy.

 Start the day at Monastiraki Square.
 It’s right outside Monastiraki metro station.
-From there you have a nice view of Acropolis. you can visit Hadrian’s library here or have a stroll through the flea market.
+From there, you have a nice view of the Acropolis. you can visit Hadrian’s library here or have a stroll through the flea market.